Unlocking the Power of ESLint in Next.js Development

 Here's a brief overview of some typical ESLint rules and their impact:

-• no-unused-vars: Alerts you when you've declared a variable but not used it, which could indicate a mistake or unnecessary code.
+: Alerts you when you've declared a variable but not used it, which could indicate a mistake or unnecessary code.no-console

-• no-console: Warns against using console.log() statements, which are often left in code accidentally and can clutter the browser's console in production.
+statements, which are often left in code accidentally and can clutter the browser's console in production.react/prop-types

 Encountering errors from these rules can be a learning experience.
 They often point to areas where your code could be optimized or made more consistent with best practices.
 As you address these errors, you're not just fixing your code; you're honing your skills as a developer.